 Primary prevention for influenza is provided by the influenza vaccine. [ ] [ ] [ ] International guidelines vary in their recommendations of who should receive vaccination.
+In the UK for 2020-2021, influenza vaccination is recommended for all children aged 2 to 11 years, all people aged 65 years or over, people aged from six months to less than 65 years who are in clinical risk groups (e.g., chronic respiratory, heart, kidney, liver, or neurological disease, diabetes, immunosuppression, learning disability, obesity), pregnant women, household contacts of people vulnerable to infection (e.g., those who are immunocompromised, those at risk from severe COVID-19 illness), carers, health and social care workers, those who live in residential care homes.
+Additionally, individuals aged between 50 to 64 years may be offered vaccination following prioritisation of other eligible groups and subject to vaccine supply.
 The US Centers for Disease Control and Prevention (CDC) currently recommends influenza vaccine for all people aged ≥6 months who do not have contraindications to vaccination.
-CDC: influenza (flu) external link opens in a new window For 2019-2020, the CDC Advisory Committee on Immunization Practices (ACIP) recommend that any licensed, age-appropriate influenza vaccine may be used, including the live attenuated vaccine where it is appropriate.
-The American Academy of Pediatrics (AAP) also now states that both inactivated influenza and live attenuated influenza vaccine are options for children, with no preference (unless contraindicated).
+CDC: influenza (flu) external link opens in a new window For 2020-2021, the CDC Advisory Committee on Immunization Practices (ACIP) recommend that any licensed, age-appropriate influenza vaccine may be used, including the live attenuated vaccine where it is appropriate.
+The American Academy of Pediatrics (AAP) also recommends any licensed, recommended, age-appropriate vaccine may be used for children, without preference for one product or formulation over another (unless contraindicated).
 Trials are under way for use of the influenza vaccine in young infants (<6 months of age).
 Children aged 6 months to 8 years require two doses of influenza vaccine (administered ≥4 weeks apart) during their first season of vaccination to optimise response.
-The ACIP recommends that children aged 6 months to 8 years who have previously received ≥2 doses of trivalent or quadrivalent influenza vaccine before July 1, 2019, require only one dose for 2019-2020.
+The ACIP recommends that children aged 6 months to 8 years who have previously received ≥2 doses of trivalent or quadrivalent influenza vaccine ≥4 weeks apart before July 1, 2020, require only one dose for 2020-2021.
 Beginning at age 9 years, only one annual dose is recommended.
 Pregnant women may receive any licensed, recommended, age-appropriate inactivated vaccine; the live attenuated influenza vaccine should not be used during pregnancy.
 Influenza vaccination during pregnancy is not associated with an increased risk of infant hospitalisation or death in the first 6 months of life, and may help prevent influenza hospitalisations among pregnant women.
 Additionally, influenza vaccination during pregnancy results in antibody development that can protect infants in the first few months of life.
 Other international guidelines recommend vaccination for high-risk groups.
 Local guidelines should be consulted and followed.

 In the US, the AAP recommends all children with egg allergy of any severity can receive either an inactivated influenza vaccine or live attenuated influenza vaccine without any additional precautions beyond those recommended for any vaccine.
 The ACIP recommends the following: